peelmicro/nestjs-microservices-build-a-distributed-job-engine/doc/nestjs-microservices-build-a-distributed-job-engine.3.md

 export class JobsModule {}
 ```

-#### 6.3.3 We need to ensure that both microservices are running correctly.
+#### 6.3.3 We need to ensure that both microservices are running correctly

 - We need to execute this command to start both microservices: